 Change the thoughts you focus on

-Changing the thoughts you focus on, that is choosing healing and finding a good perspective way to look at everything, can curb your stress levels and increase your capacity to feel ‘positive’ emotions, we could all benefit with more self-love and more self-esteem
+Changing the thoughts you focus on, that is choosing healing and finding a good perspective way to look at everything, can curb your stress levels and increase your capacity to feel ‘positive’ emotions, we could all benefit from more self-love and more self-esteem

-Broadening and building on your ability focus on ‘positive’ thoughts and feelings will enable you to curb those cravings and choose healthier dietary options, naturally!
+Broadening and building on your ability to focus on ‘positive’ thoughts and feelings will enable you to curb those cravings and choose healthier dietary options, naturally!
 This does not have to be a struggle.
 If it is a struggle, it’s worth asking yourself – Why?

 Through this process + more.
-Changing the way you feel about yourself and about the world will naturally lead to a healthier life style, and your body returning to its natural, healthy weight.
+Changing the way you feel about yourself and about the world will naturally lead to a healthier lifestyle, and your body returning to its natural, healthy weight.

 Regular physical activity is a great way of reducing tension, the increase in those happy hormones serotonin and dopamine is a great bonus to taking care of our bodies.